Opera in the United States: 21st century

+The American opera scene has witnessed a surge in diversity during the 21st century, as various companies have embraced a broad spectrum of repertoire.
+In the first decades of the 21st century, women pushed their way into leadership positions in opera – first as conductors and directors, then also as composers and artistic directors.
+The trend to use monumental literary masterpieces for the operatic stage continued – with opera versions of novels by Herman Melville, or John Steinbeck, or a play by Noël Coward, even films like Breaking the Waves by Lars von Trier.
+Finally, some of the most important opera houses faced crises in the 2020s – for example, the Metropolitan Opera in New York due to financial difficulties, and the Washington National Opera due to the political restructuring of the Kennedy Center.

+Opera education, Met Radio and Met Live in HD

 The U.S. has become a hub for opera education, with institutions such as the Juilliard School and the Curtis Institute of Music fostering the training of aspiring opera professionals.
 The Metropolitan Opera's Lindemann Young Artist Development Program continues to nurture emerging talent.
 Opera's influence on American culture persists as it tackles modern-day concerns through inventive performances and partnerships.
-Composers such as Miguel del Aguila have written numerous operas, among them Time and Again Barela, commissioned by the city of Albuquerque for its tricentennial celebration.
+Composers such as Miguel del Águila have written numerous operas, among them Time and Again Barela, commissioned by the city of Albuquerque for its tricentennial celebration.